Get notified of page updates

 Combined with an aromatase inhibitor for the treatment of pre/perimenopausal or postmenopausal women as initial hormone based therapy

-HR-positive and HER2-negative
+and

-Targeted therapy known as a kinase inhibitor that blocks the CDK4/6 pathway
+known as a kinase inhibitor that blocks the CDK4/6 pathway

 Combined with Faslodex (fulvestrant) for the treatment of postmenopausal women, as initial hormone based therapy

-HR-positive and HER2-negative
+and

-Targeted therapy known as a kinase inhibitor that blocks the CDK4/6 pathway
+known as a kinase inhibitor that blocks the CDK4/6 pathway

 Lynparza

-For treatment of patients who have previously received chemotherapy, or hormone therapy for patients with hormone receptor HR-positive disease
+For treatment of patients who have previously received chemotherapy, or hormone therapy for patients with hormone receptor disease

-BRCA1 or BRCA2 mutation and HER2-negative
+or mutation and

-Type of targeted therapy known as a PARP inhibitor
+Type of known as a

-For treatment of metastatic breast cancer
+For treatment of breast cancer

-BRCA1 or BRCA2 mutation and HER2-negative
+or mutation and

-Type of targeted therapy known as a PARP inhibitor
+Type of known as a

 Keytruda